 St Simons is a Georgian barrier island, just north of our favorite – Jekyll Island, mid way between Savannah and Jacksonville Florida.
 Of Georgia’s alluring Golden Isles, St Simons is the largest, amid sister islands – Sea Island, Jekyll Island, and privately owned Little St Simons Island.

 St Simons is 13 miles long and 4 wide, and it’s the most densely populated – particularly to its southern half with residential, commercial and touristic development.
-Much of St Simons’ northeastern stretch however is marsh and woodland, with 600-acre Cannon’s Point Preserve of public trails, plantation remains, and undisturbed maritime forest.
+Much of St Simons’ northeastern stretch however is marsh and woodland.
+The 600-acre Cannon’s Point Preserve offers public trails, plantation remains, and undisturbed maritime forest.

 St Simons is steeped in history, first inhabited by Creek Indians and then by the Spanish, British, followed by southern plantation owners who harvest sea island cotton and live oak timber used to build ships.

 St Simons’ touristy map shows just three roads on island, making it look pristine and accessible.
 Warning: don’t fall for this basic illustration that implies an easy picturesque path from the Light to the Fort and beaches.
 It’s far more confusing, and congested, not on all peaceful bike paths.
 We got lost riding our bikes in heavily trafficked suburban and commercial areas not represented.

 Top Things to Do on St Simons Island

 A Trolley Tour of St Simons provides a great overview of the Island history and highlights, from Mallery Street to the Lighthouse, all the way to Fort Frederica, the1742 Bloody Marsh battle site, and famous Christ Church.
 The 90-minute narrated tour is fun and funny – in true southern fashion.